Chapter 18.38

 A. In addition to the other requirements of this chapter, a project to develop in the floodway as delineated pursuant to TMC 18.38.100(E) and (F) or 18.38.120(D) shall meet the following criteria:

-1. The applicant shall provide a certification by a registered professional engineer demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed development would not result in any increase in flood levels during the occurrence of the base flood discharge.
+1. Encroachments, including fill, new construction, substantial improvements, and other development, are prohibited unless the applicant provides a certification by a registered professional engineer demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed development would not result in any increase in flood levels during the occurrence of the base flood discharge.

-2. Construction or reconstruction of residential structures is prohibited within designated floodways, except for the following.
+2. Construction or reconstruction of residential structures is prohibited within designated floodways, except for repairs, reconstruction, or improvements to a residential structure which do not increase the ground floor area.
 The following exceptions must still meet all other requirements in the chapter, including subsection (A)(1) of this section:

 a.
 Repairs, reconstruction, or improvements to a residential structure that do not increase the ground floor area, providing the cost of which does not exceed fifty percent of the market value of the structure either: